-Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals from 1 year of age for routine immunisation, or from 6 months of age if early protection is required, for the prevention of measles, mumps and/or rubella in accordance with the national immunisation programme, Guidelines on post-exposure prophylaxis for measles and recommendations given in Chapter 21 , Chapter 23 and Chapter 28 of Immunisation Against Infectious Disease: the 'Green Book'.
-Individuals who: • are aged 1 year (on or after their first birthday) or older and an incompletely or un-immunised with MMR vaccine or of unknown vaccination status • are between 6 months and 1 year of age and early protection considered necessary, such as due to travel or outbreak • are aged 6 months and over and vaccination is indicated for most-exposure prophylaxis in accordance with recommendation the UKHSA See Special considerations / additional information section for function and opportunities to check immunisation status and vaccination and opportunities to check immunisation status and vaccination information status and vaccination and opportunities to check immunisation status and vaccination information information status and vaccination and opportunities to check immunisation status and vaccination information inform appropriate.
-Criteria for exclusion 2 Individuals for whom no valid consent has been received.
-Individuals who: have had a confirmed anaphylactic reaction to a previous dose of any measles, mumps or rubella containing vaccine or to any components of the vaccine, these may include neomycin or gelatin (refer to relevant SPC) are known to be pregnant have a primary or acquired immunodeficiency state (see the 'Green Book' Chapter 6 for more detail) are on current or recent high dose immunosuppressive or biological therapy (see the 'Green Book' Chapter 6 for more detail) have received varicella, zoster or yellow fever vaccine in the preceding 4 weeks, unless protection against measles is required rapidly (see Drug Interactions) have received blood products, such as immunoglobulins, in the preceding 3 months, unless protection against measles is required rapidly (see Drug Interactions) are awaiting reading of a tuberculin (Mantoux) skin test, unless protection against measles is required rapidly (see Drug Interactions) are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation) Cautions including any relevant action to be taken Individuals who are immunosuppressed or have HIV infection who are not contraindicated this live vaccine (see the 'Green Book' Chapter 6 and seek specialist advice as appropriate) may not make a full antibody response and revaccination, under PSD, on cessation of treatment/recovery may be required.
-This should be discussed with the appropriate/relevant specialist.
-Continued over page If idiopathic thrombocytopaenic purpura (ITP) has occurred within six weeks of the first dose of MMR, then blood should be taken and tested for measles, mumps and rubella antibodies before a second dose is given.
+Clinical condition or situation to which this PGD applies Indicated for the active immunisation of individuals from one year of age for routine immunisation, or from 6 months of age if early protection is required, for the prevention of measles, mumps or rubella (or a combination) in accordance with the national immunisation programme, National measles guidelines and recommendations given in Chapter 23 and Chapter 28 of Immunisation Against Infectious Disease: the Green Book.
+Criteria for inclusion Individuals who: are aged one year (on or after their first birthday) or older and are either unimmunised or have incomplete, uncertain or unknown vaccination status against MMR are between 6 months and one year of age and early protection is considered necessary, such as due to travel or an outbreak are aged 6 months and over and vaccination is indicated for measles post-exposure prophylaxis in accordance with national recommendations See special considerations and additional information section for further detail on patient groups at particular risk from measles, mumps or rubella infection and opportunities to check immunisation status and vaccinate as appropriate.
+Criteria for exclusion 2 Individuals for whom valid consent or a best-interests decision in accordance with the Mental Capacity Act 2005, has not been obtained (for further information on consent, see Chapter 2 of the Green Book).
+Several resources are available to inform consent (see written information to be given to individual, parent or carer section).
+Individuals who: • have had a confirmed anaphylactic reaction to a previous dose of any measles, mumps or rubella containing vaccine or to any components of the vaccine.
+These may include neomycin or gelatine (refer to relevant SPC) • are known to be pregnant • have a primary or acquired immunodeficiency state (see the Green Book Chapter 6 for more detail) • are on current or recent high dose immunosuppressive or biological therapy (see the Green Book Chapter 6 for more detail) • have received varicella, varicella zoster or yellow fever vaccine in the preceding 4 weeks, unless protection against measles is rapidly required (see Drug interactions) • have received blood products, such as immunoglobulins, in the preceding 3 months, unless protection against measles is rapidly required (see Drug interactions) • are awaiting reading of a tuberculin (Mantoux) skin test, unless protection against measles is rapidly required (see Drug interactions) • are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation)